 Adria Vasil is a Canadian environmental journalist and the author of the bestselling Ecoholic book series.
-The former NOW Magazine columnist now writes regularly on sustainable business issues for Corporate Knights magazine, where’s currently the managing digital editor (CK’s print mag is circulated in the Globe & Mail and Washington Post).
+The former NOW Magazine columnist now writes regularly on sustainable business issues for Corporate Knights magazine, where she’s currently the managing digital editor (CK’s print mag is circulated in the Globe & Mail and Washington Post).
 Adria has also been a lecturer with Ryerson University’s School of Journalism.
 She lives in the east end of Toronto with her spouse and her ridiculously cuddly rescue cat, Ziggy.

 Column and books